Joe McDonnell (ice hockey): Post-playing career

 McDonnell joined his former junior team, the Kitchener Rangers, as an assistant coach during the 1986–87 OHL season.
 Later that year, he replaced Tom Barrett as head coach.
 He won the Matt Leyden Trophy and CHL Coach of the Year Award in the 1988–89 OHL season.
 He reached the Memorial Cup for a second time; the first as a coach, in 1990 where he and the Rangers lost in the finals 4–3 in double overtime to the Oshawa Generals.
 He was coach of the Rangers for nine seasons before being relieved in the 1994–95 OHL season.

 After being fired by the Rangers, McDonnell found work with the Detroit Red Wings as an amateur scout.
 After eight seasons as a scout, McDonnell was promoted to Director of Amateur Scouting for the Red Wings.
-He won the Stanley Cup with four times with Detroit, in 1997, 1998, 2002 and 2008.
+He won the Stanley Cup four times with Detroit, in 1997, 1998, 2002 and 2008.
 McDonnell, along with Red Wings General manager Ken Holland, former Red Wings executive Jim Nill, and current Red Wings scout Håkan Andersson have been partially credited with the success of the Detroit Red Wings.

 On July 6, 2013, McDonnell as well as Red Wings scout Mark Leach followed former colleague Jim Nill to the Dallas Stars, where McDonnell was hired as Director of Amateur Scouting for the Dallas Stars, the same position he held in Detroit.